 How Cubicin is given

-The dose for children and adolescent patients (1 to 17 years of age) being treated for skin infection will depend on the age
+For children (1 to 17 years of age), the dose will depend on the age of the patient,

 How it is given